 It is very important that you do not forget your password.
 If you do, you cannot access your system.
 Write your password down and keep it in a safe place.
-If you do forget and cannot find the written note, please contact the Samsung Helpline.
-Please have your receipts available to verify the type and model of your computer.
-You may be charged for password removal.
+If you do forget and cannot find the written note, you will have to contact the reseller of your computer and possibly take or send it in to them so that you can access the computer again.